 How many refugees are admitted to the U.S. every year?

 On average, since 1980, the annual Presidential Determination number has exceeded 95,000 persons.
 Since the year 2000, Presidential determinations have ranged from a low of 27,131 (in the year after the 9/11 attacks) to a high of 110,000 refugees.

 Although President Obama authorized 110,000 admissions for Fiscal Year 2017, President Trump later decreased that number to 50,000.
 Ultimately over 53,700 refugees were admitted in fiscal year 2017.

-For Fiscal Year 2018, President Trump authorized 45,000 refugee admissions.
-As of August 1, however, only 18,214 refugees had actually been admitted, and it is likely that the final admissions numbers will be no more than 20,000 persons–the lowest number ever in the history of the refugee program.
+For Fiscal Year 2020, President Trump authorized 18,000 refugee admissions.
+As of September 1, however, only 8,600 refugees had actually been admitted, and it is likely that the final admissions numbers will not reach the 18,000 goal due to the pandemic–making this year the lowest for admissions in the history of the refugee program.

 What are the consequences of decreasing the refugee ceiling?